 Repeated use over multiple semesters

-If you copy a database link from your Internet browser into Canvas, that link will eventually stop working because it is a dynamic, non-static link.
-To eliminate this problem, most database companies now offer persistent links for their articles.
-Persistent links (also known as persistent URLs) are stable links that will consistently take students to a particular full-text article in a library database.
+If you copy a database link from your Internet browser's url bar into Canvas or another browser, that link will eventually stop working because it is a dynamic, non-static link.
+To eliminate this problem, most database companies now offer Persistent Links, or PermaLinks, for their articles.
+These are stable links that will consistently take students to a particular full-text article in a library database, though they may be asked to login with the MyNWACC credentials before they can view the full-text.